nicholasd-uci/giphyFinder/README.md

     - GIVEN a user wants to find a GIF
     - THEN the user can search for the GIF
     - GIVEN any value in the text input field
-    - THEN random GIFs will display depending on text value
+    - THEN random GIFs will display to match text value

 ```